School Wellness Policies

 In June 2004, the Child Nutrition and WIC Reauthorization Act was signed into law making it mandatory for all local education agencies participating in the Federal School Meal Programs to create a Local Wellness Policy by July 2006.
 In passing this legislation, Congress recognized the vital role that schools can play in ensuring the health and wellness of their students.

 The wellness policies are mandated to include: goals for nutrition education, physical activity, nutrition standards for foods sold in schools that are not federally reimbursable meals, plans for measuring implementation of the local wellness policies, and a requirement for community involvement in the development of the policies.
-The Safe Routes to School National Partnership emphasizes that the need for schools to develop wellness policies provides a great opportunity to insert Safe Routes to School (SRTS) programs and goals into school district plans.
+The Safe Routes Partnership emphasizes that the need for schools to develop wellness policies provides a great opportunity to insert Safe Routes to School (SRTS) programs and goals into school district plans.

 The National Association of State Boards of Education has found that at least 45 states are actively providing assistance to local school districts on the formulation of wellness policies and that many have approved legislation or state board policies that provide direction on standards for both physical activity and nutrition.